colelawrence/decipad/apps/docs/docs/help/backups.md

 To export a notebook and create a backup file, follow these steps:

-1. Go to your workspace.
+1. Open your workspace.
-2. Hover over the notebook you want to export.
-3. Click the `•••` button.
+2. Hover over the notebook you want to export and click the `•••` button.
-4. Select `Export` from the menu that appears.
+3. Select `Export` from the menu.
-5. You can now export your notebook by either:
+4. Choose to either:
-   - Downloading a notebook JSON file that can be imported into Decipad at a later date.
+   - Download the notebook as a JSON file for future import into Decipad.
-   - Printing the notebook to a PDF.
+   - Print the notebook as a PDF.
+Note: You must export each tab individually to PDF, so ensure you print all tabs.

 You can save these files to a secure location for backup purposes.